FyraLabs-Graveyard/pungi/doc/configuration.rst

                 # only build this type of image on x86_64
                 'arches': ['x86_64']

-                # Use install tree from Everything variant.
+                # Use install tree and repo from Everything variant.
                 'install_tree_from': 'Everything',
+                'repo_from': ['Everything'],
             }
         ]
     }